tsdh/imdb2emf/README.md

-# imdb2emf: an IMDb parser creating EMF models
+# imdb2emf: an IMDb parser creating EMF models or TGraphs

-This little tool creates an EMF model from the IMDb files.
+This little tool creates an EMF model (or a
+[JGraLab TGraph](http://jgralab.github.io/jgralab/)) from the IMDb files.

 ## Usage